 Impacts of Renewable Energy Facilities

-The Sabin Center created this resource bank to provide evidence-based and credible information about the impacts of wind and solar energy facilities so that advocates, residents of communities that host renewable energy projects, and other members of the public can reach informed opinions about renewable energy.
-The resource bank contains peer-reviewed scientific articles and reports published by governmental agencies and trade organizations.
+The Sabin Center created this resource bank so that advocates, residents of communities that host renewable energy projects, and other members of the public can reach informed opinions about renewable energy.
+The resource bank contains peer-reviewed scientific articles and other reports about various impacts.

 Solar Facilities